 On the day that Master Nu, after giving them another history lesson, escorted them to lastmeal, about four months after Padmé has left, Anakin, in contrast to the old days when he had eaten with only Padmé as a companion, ended up sitting with not only Ellé, Tru, and his three friends, but also two more younger Initiates and also Sticky Seirr.
 The last one looked hopefully at the elderly Master as she sat down next to Anakin, although that seemed kind of weird, since he had plenty of Masters looking at him by now.
 Although it didn't matter much anyway, because by the way she looked at him, Anakin was pretty sure she had come for him, and he was finally going to learn more about his mother.

-Obviously it wouldn’t be here, though.
+Obviously it wouldn't be here, though.
 Instead, Anakin ate and smiled and tried not to let his impatience show, as she asked all of them in general how her studies were going.
-Sticky told her about Darra’s going around to the new arrivals when they had nightmares, which got the girl praised, but Master Nu’s main reaction seemed to be concern that they were still having them.
-“It’ll be a year soon,” she commented.
-“Jedi cannot linger over the past too much, and especially not over old pain.
+Sticky told her about Darra's going around to the new arrivals when they had nightmares, which got the girl praised, but Master Nu's main reaction seemed to be concern that they were still having them.
+"It'll be a year soon," she said.
+"Jedi cannot linger over the past too much, and especially not over old pain.
 They must let go.
-And while it’s not a bad idea to remember the names of those killed, as you say you’ve been doing, you shouldn’t linger over thoughts of them.
+And while it's not a bad idea to remember the names of those killed, as you say you've been doing, you shouldn't linger over thoughts of them.
 Those that pass into the Force cannot come back, and no one can do anything about that.
-It is the living whom we must think on, for them we can act for.”
+It is the living whom we must think on, for them we can act for."

-“But how are they to stop?” asked Tru.
-“I’m sure they’re trying.
-I doubt any of them likes having such horrible dreams.
-And I know you Masters are trying everything, and so are the Healers.”
+"But how are they to stop?" asked Tru.
+"I'm sure they're trying.
+I doubt any of them like having such horrible dreams.
+And I know you Masters are trying everything, and so are the Healers."

 "I don’t know," said Master Nu, every word slow.
 Anakin doubted she liked having to say that.

-She led him to one of the nearby rooms, where they’d often had lessons.
+She led him to one of the nearby rooms, where they'd often had lessons.
 The desks had mostly been folded up, and she sat down on the floor, and gestured for him to do the same.
-It felt kind of weird to see her do that; some of the Masters would, but she had never been one of them, always choosing to tower over them all instead, or at least sit all dignified in a proper chair.
+It felt kind of weird to see her do that.
+Some of the Masters would, but she had never been one of them, always choosing to tower over them all instead, or at least sit all dignified in a proper chair.
 It was awkward, sitting with her, feeling closer to her, somehow, even though the physical length of space between them was no less than it had often been.

 "When I had my first meeting with your mother, we sat like this," said Master Nu.
 "She was a little older than you, but she was much shorter.
 When she was standing up and I was sitting down, I was still taller."

-“Very inquisitive.”
-She must have seen his confusion at that second word, because she explained, “That means she asked a lot of questions.
-That was hardly surprising; I’d only done a handful of lessons with her, but I’d noticed her as someone who asked a lot of questions there too, someone who always wanted to know more.
+"Very inquisitive."
+She must have seen his confusion at that second word, because she explained, "That means she asked a lot of questions.
+That was hardly surprising.
+I'd only done a handful of lessons with her, but I'd noticed her as someone who asked a lot of questions there too, someone who always wanted to know more.
 That was what had piqued my interest in her.
 I like a Padawan who wants to know more.
-I’m someone particularly suited to being the Master to such a Padawan as well, being the Director of the Archives and in charge of the library.
+I'm someone particularly suited to being the Master to such a Padawan as well, being the Director of the Archives, and in charge of the library.

 Which brings me to my story.
 As I assume you know, I finally officially took her as a Padawan when she was eight years old, though I had privately decided to some months prior."